catalyst-cloud/catalystcloud-docs/source/block-storage.rst

 different servers in the same region, making it fault tolerant and resilient.

 The loss of a node or disk leads to the data being quickly recovered on another node or disk.
-The system runs frequent CRC checks to protect data from soft corruption.
+Additionally, the system runs frequent CRC checks to protect data from soft corruption.
 The corruption of a single bit can be detected and automatically restored to a healthy state.

 Table of Contents: